 (B) to maintain public safety by dispersing those gathered in dangerous proximity to a fire, riot, or other hazard.

-Therefore, if you are charged with Obstructing a Highway, the state’s attorneys must prove that you obstructed a highway or one of the other listed passageways, and you can be convicted whether you were acting alone or as part of a group.
+If you are charged with Obstructing a Highway, the state’s attorneys must prove that you obstructed a highway or one of the other passageways described in the law, and you can be convicted whether you were acting alone or as part of a group.
 However, you must have been acting intentionally, or with knowledge that you were doing the obstructing, or recklessly as to whether you were doing the obstruction.
 You don’t have to know you were committing a crime, you just have to be aware of your actions or be acting recklessly as to the possibility that you were creating the obstruction.

-The law defines “obstruct” in Section 42.03(b) as “to render impassable or to render passage unreasonably inconvenient or hazardous.”
-So a passageway will still be considered obstructed even if someone could “technically” pass.
+The law defines “obstruct” as: “to render impassable or to render passage unreasonably inconvenient or hazardous.”3 So a passageway will still be considered obstructed even if someone could technically pass.
 For instance, if someone stood in the middle of a busy highway with a gun and demanded that passers-by answer three questions before passing (Monty Python-style), that would be an obstruction in violation of the Obstruction of Highway law.

-The Penal Code describes a defense in Section 42.04 based on the First Amendment rights to free speech and the freedom of association if the order “was manifestly unreasonable in scope.”5
+In addition, the Penal Code provides a defense to prosecution based on the First Amendment rights to free speech and the freedom of association if the order “was manifestly unreasonable in scope.”5

 If you have been charged with DWI and the state’s attorneys are offering you an “obstruction plea,” (“obstruction” refers to the offense of Obstructing a Highway) it typically means that there is some defect in their case that would make it difficult or impossible to prove that you committed the DWI offense.
 Many counties refuse to make this kind of offer, but some (including Dallas County and Harris County) will consider it.
 However, whether or not you should accept this plea bargain is a different question.